20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 # The complete procedure

-Step 1: We calculate our metric tensor $g_{\mu\nu}$ at our starting coordinate, our camera position.
+Step 1: We calculate our metric tensor $g_{\mu\nu}$ at our starting coordinate: our camera position.
 It is a 4x4 matrix, defined generally by our line element.
 Our cameras position is in schwarzschild coordinates: $(t, r, \theta, \phi)$, and this is the starting position $x^\mu$ of our geodesics

 Step 2: We calculate our tetrad basis vectors, $e^\mu_i$, which currently we find from a paper